Home > Updates > Increased disclosure requirements for trusts

 Firstly, trustees have increased information disclosure requirements under the Trusts Act 2019.
 The extent of those requirements are outside the scope of this article, but trusts that have credit beneficiary accounts are likely to be required to disclose this fact to the beneficiary.
 There may be circumstances where this is difficult to manage, particularly if the current account balances are part of a wider family/asset planning scheme and the beneficiaries want to be paid out.

-Secondly, the Inland Revenue has introduced rules which provide that beneficiary that has a current account balance of more than $25,000.00 on which there is no interest (or below market value interest) is paid, is deemed a settlor of the trust.
+Secondly, the Inland Revenue has introduced rules which provide that a beneficiary that has a current account balance of more than $25,000.00 on which there is no interest (or below market value interest) is paid, is deemed a settlor of the trust.
 This may negatively impact on the trust as the deemed settlor will be associated to the trust for tax purposes and may cause the trust unintended consequences, for example under the land taxing or foreign trust rules.

 The tax landscape is changing; ensure you get the best advice to help you successfully navigate those changes.
 If you haven’t already, now is the time to review your trust arrangements and beneficiary current accounts.
 Please contact our tax team if you would like assistance.